csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - their [unigram baseline](https://openaipublic.blob.core.windows.net/neuron-explainer/paper/index.html) summarizes top unigrams into a string
     - they use synthetic generated data to revise the explanation
     - they also do some recovery tests on "neuron puzzles"
+    - The Importance of Prompt Tuning for Automated Neuron Explanations ([lee...weng, 2023](https://arxiv.org/abs/2310.06200))
   - MILAN: Natural Language Descriptions of Deep Visual Features ([hernandez...david bau...torallba, andreas, 2022](https://openreview.net/forum?id=NudBMY-tzDr)) - given a neuron, generates a natural-language string that maximizes pointwise mutual information with the image regions in which the neuron is active
     - Scale Alone Does not Improve Mechanistic Interpretability in Vision Models ([zimmermann, klein, & brendel, 2023](https://arxiv.org/abs/2307.05471)) - perform human eval of interpretability of different units (show human top-activating patches and ask them to decide which of 2 patches will be top-activating)
   - A Function Interpretation Benchmark for Evaluating Interpretability Methods ([schwettmann, ..., andreas, bau, & torralba, 2023](https://arxiv.org/abs/2309.03886))